knative/community/elections/README.md

     * Leave the poll open for the duration of voting
         * Remember to send a 24 hour reminder before closing the poll
         * Click "Stop poll" at the end of the election, check the previously generated URL that CIVS mailed you when you started the poll
-        * Select "Condorcet IRV" on the right hand side of the page to select the results method
     * Reporting
         * Mail results of the election to the Steering Committee members and incumbent TOC members who are not running for election
         * Steering Committee announces the results to the entire community at once at the end of the election